 BMW M3 review

-The great thing about the M3 is that it’s every bit as practical as the 3 Series on which it’s based.
+The great thing about the M3 is that it doesn’t compromise on practicality compared to the 3 Series on which it’s based.
 That means there’s plenty of space in the rear seats for tall passengers and there’s a 480-litre boot.

-Unlike the 3 Series, the M3 gets 40:20:40 split-folding rear seats as standard – they’re normally a £650 optional extra.
-There’s a nice big glovebox, deep door bins and plenty of cupholders scattered throughout the cabin so you’ll never be stuck for storage space.
+Unlike the 3 Series, the M3 gets 40:20:40 split-folding rear seats as standard – a £650 cost option normally.
+There’s a nice big glovebox, deep door bins and plenty of cupholders throughout the cabin so you’ll never be stuck for storage space, either.